results on our special

 You can choose from vinyl, aluminium and steel gutters, depending on your budget.
 That’s the only factor that should determine your final gutter of choice.

 - Steel gutters – galvanised metal and stainless steel.
 The first ones will be a good choice if you live in a place that actually experiences extreme weather conditions from time to time(not throughout the year).
 They won’t bend by branches and debris, they won’t expand or shrink as much regarding temperatures, they won’t (most probably) spring a leak.
-They will however rust over time.
-A good maintenance will allow you to prolong the time before that happens but it will be inevitable.
+They will, however, rust over time.
+Good maintenance will allow you to prolong the time before that happens but it will be inevitable.

 3. If you live in a mainly hot climate